Published by Todd Menier

 We keep saying it: B2B is hard.
 Rarely is it a matter of creating a few products, giving them each one price, and opening them up for anyone to buy.
 There are contracts involved.
 Often times different buyers see different products at different prices.
 Sometimes different groups of users within the same buyer organization have varying levels of access to products.
 Sometimes these variations apply to entire categories of products.

 To deal with all this complexity, OrderCloud.io makes heavy use of the concept of assignments.
-Allowing a buyer user to see a product typically means assigning the catalog to the buyer organization, assigning the user to some party (a user group or the entire organization), assigning that party to a category containing the product, and, finally, assigning the party to the product, which must also include a price schedule associated with that party-product relationship.
+Allowing a buyer user to see a product typically means assigning the catalog to the buyer organization, assigning the user to some party (a user group or the entire marketplace), assigning that party to a category containing the product, and, finally, assigning the party to the product, which must also include a price schedule associated with that party-product relationship.

 That’s a fair amount of work, and although it gives you extremely precise control over who sees what, it’s often more control than you really need, which can make catalog management overly burdensome.